 Through the discussions, he showed his original handwritten notes outlining the concept and design requirements.
 Complete with notations and even coffee stains, these papers conveyed the creativity that goes into the creation and design of a pen.

 Detail is important to Dante.
-For example, silver bands wrap around the pen in graceful curves.
+For example, with the Davina pen, silver bands wrap around the pen in graceful curves.
 The pen, however, is designed so the bands align when the pen is capped or closed.
 To ensure the proper alignment Dante designed a specific mechanism to properly position the cap of the pen when closing.
 The cap itself is shaped so that it fits and aligns correctly when the cap is placed on the end of the pen when in use.

 This attention to detail and design is an example of what Dante feels is essential in creating a pen that will be truly valued by its owner.